viventriglia/Fertility_and_child_mortality_rates/README.md

 </p>
 This plot now shows the world initially divided between a developed world – low child mortality and low natality – and a developing one – high child mortality and high natality.
 However, this distinction largely disappears as we approach our days: in 2015, most of the world has caught up with the developed countries, so to speak.

+## Conclusions
-That is a tremendous achievement for humanity, and it is nice to see it from just a few numbers.
+This is a tremendous achievement for humanity, and it is nice to see it from just a few numbers.
+We live in a globalised world, where more people than ever care about global development.
+The world has never been less bad, even though it is far from perfect.